A firefighters drone is pictured during a drone workshop in Berlin, Germany June 27, 2017.

-The joint Israeli-American projects, selected by the US Department of Homeland Security and the Israeli Public Security Ministry, will each receive conditional grants of up to $1m. to address some of the most pressing needs of first responders, the foundation announced on Monday.
-The collaborators will also have access to private sector funding, boosting the total value of all the projects up to $7m., the foundation said.
+The joint Israeli-American projects, selected by the US Department of Homeland Security and the Israeli Public Security Ministry, each will receive conditional grants of as much as $1m. to address some of the most pressing needs of first responders, the foundation announced Monday.
+The collaborators will also have access to private- sector funding, boosting the total value of all the projects to $7m., the foundation said.

 For the second year in a row, the grants are being awarded as part of BIRD’s “Next Generation First Responder Technologies” program, which aims to provide support for ventures that could potentially increase the safety and efficiency of all first responders.

-Lastly, Petah Tikvah-based Simlat, Ltd. and Dayton, Ohio-based Sinclair Community College will be working on a search and rescue solution that employs an autonomous drone.
+Lastly, Petah Tikva-based Simlat Ltd. and Dayton, Ohiobased Sinclair Community College will be working on a search and rescue solution that employs an autonomous drone.